 On Choosing a Therapist: Part Two

 In the first post, we explored levels of qualification and ethical body membership.
 Now, we turn to the important area of counselling approach.
-If you’re looking to enter counselling/therapy (remember these terms are often used interchangeably) for the first time, then you it can hard to know what might work for you.
-As a person centred counsellor, it seems logical for me to advocate for my own approach, but I’m going to resist the temptation, and give a little context to the discussion.
+If you’re looking to enter counselling or therapy (remember, these terms are often used interchangeably) for the first time, it can be hard to know what might work for you.
+As a person‑centred counsellor, it would be easy for me to advocate for my own approach, but I’m going to resist the temptation and offer a little context instead.
 Please forgive the diversion.
-If this doesn’t interest you, please feel free to skip ahead to part three, where we discuss person centred and integrative approaches to therapy.
+If this doesn’t interest you, feel free to skip ahead to part three, where we look more closely at person‑centred and integrative approaches.

-For a while now, Cognitive Behaviour Therapy (CBT) has been in the ascendency, and, if you have sought support through your GP, its likely this was what you have been offered.
+For some time now, Cognitive Behaviour Therapy (CBT) has been in the ascendancy, and if you have sought support through your GP, it is likely this was what you were offered.

-In brief, CBT, as name implies, takes the approach that what we think (cognitions) strongly influences how we behave and feel.
-As CBT can often be delivered quiet quickly (and therefore relatively inexpensively) it has been the darling of the NHS for some time.
-That’s not to say that it isn’t effective, it certainly can be.
-The problem (as with many modalities) is how successful it is hard to determine.
-With research studies often conducted by converts (CBT practitioners), controlling for researcher bias can be difficult.
-If efficiency and cost savings are the driving force behind its adoption, well, I don’t think any of us would be too surprised in today’s world.
+In brief, CBT takes the view that what we think (our cognitions) strongly influences how we feel and behave.
+Because CBT can often be delivered relatively quickly (and therefore more cheaply), it has been the darling of the NHS for some time.
+That is not to say it isn’t effective — it certainly can be.
+The difficulty, as with many modalities, lies in determining how effective it truly is.
+Research studies are often conducted by CBT practitioners, and controlling for researcher bias can be challenging.
+And if efficiency and cost‑saving are major drivers of its adoption, well, that probably won’t surprise any of us.

-All that being said, therapists from other orientations, such as person centred, or integrative (again, more on these later) will often incorporate ideas from CBT, recognising that clients can find them really helpful.
-CBT has been found to be particularly effective for certain issues, people struggling with phobias, for example.
-But also, anecdotally, some people find that, though CBT framings of problems make sense to them, they may not be enough on their own.
+All that being said, therapists from other orientations, such as person‑centred or integrative (again, more on these later), will often incorporate ideas from CBT, recognising that clients can find them helpful.
+CBT has been found to be particularly effective for certain issues, such as phobias.
+But anecdotally, some people find that although CBT explanations make sense to them, they may not be enough on their own.

 Previous